Mailing lists are forums for teaching, collaboration, discussion, entertainment, announcements, and more.

 Several different language options for the user interface

-UT Lists are available at no cost to UT students, faculty, and staf
+UT Lists mailing lists are available at no cost to UT students, faculty, and staff

 - Availability: 99.9%